 As we are not officially affiliated distributors we are not obliged to sell our products at their RRP.
 We set our own prices and also carry more than one brand to offer a variety of options for our customers which official distributors are not permitted to do.
 In order to offer the most competitive prices for our name brand products and to ensure that our customers are not overpaying we have found ways to decrease our prices.
 One obvious way was to decrease the overall shipping costs.

-Thus for purchases of 1-4 bottles of CND Shellac polish we are posting them with dismantled CND boxes and are trimming the plastic insert (where applicable) so that they may fit in a large letter rather having to pay extra for the cost of posting a parcel which is a difference of over £2 which is passed directly onto you our valued customers.
+Thus for purchases of 1-2 bottles of CND Shellac polish, we are posting them with dismantled CND boxes and are trimming the plastic insert (where applicable) so that they may fit in a large letter rather having to pay extra for the cost of posting a parcel which is a difference of over £2 which is passed directly onto you our valued customers.

 Why pay expensive shipping costs when all you are going to do is bin the packaging anyway?
-We do still offer the choice if you prefer to have to pay the extra postage and have your polishes remain in the original packaging but this is a flat rate and you can purchase as many as you like.
-Buy over 4 bottles and this is a complimentary upgrade!
+We do still offer the choice if you prefer to have to pay the extra postage and have your polishes remain in the original packaging but this is a flat rate and you can purchase as many as you like

 How to apply Gel Polish or Shellac correctly ?